gonzalopla/335-P2-GTA/README.md

  Gonzalo Plascencia-893681932
 ------------------------------------------------------------

-How to handle the ANT files to get results:
+How to handle the 335-p2-gta files to get results:

-1. Main HTML file is ant, a web page.
+1. Main HTML file is index, a web page.
-2. Sibling folder (at same level as .html) is "draw-stuff" and "ant".
+2. Sibling folder (at same level as .html) is "cave" and "room".
-  (You can move this folder elsewhere if you change ant.html accordingly.)
+  (You can move these files elsewhere if you change index.html accordingly.)
-3. Web page links to (loads) cssant/styles.css
+3. Web page links to (loads) styles.css
 4. Web page has some HTML markup for title, header and text.
-5. After body, web page loads two script files one called "draw-stuff" another "ant" with fcns.
+5. After body, web page loads two script files one called "cave" another "room" with fcns.
 6. After that, another Script section defines another function.
 7. And then runs some "loose" Javascript commands.